tanluuuuuuu/Simple-Image-Search/README.md

 ```shell
 streamlit run scr/main.py
 ```
 4. It will automatically open your web browser.
-If it doesn't, open your web browser and go to http://localhost:5000
+If it doesn't, open your web browser and go to http://localhost:8501 or http://0.0.0.0:8501
 5. Upload an image or provide a query description to search for similar images.
 6. View the search results and explore visually similar images.